omgbbqhaxx/PythonCrtyptoExchange/README.md

 In this tutorial you will learn how to create a bitcoin and ethereum wallet with python and then transfer from those wallets you created.

-Below we'll use the libraries and the command lines that I use for training when we do all of this.

 # <img src="https://github.com/omgbbqhaxx/PythonCrtyptoExchange/blob/master/images/UdemyBanner2.png">

 ## Getting Started

-First, we will update our ubuntu system and make our system ready.
+First of all, we will update our ubuntu system and make our system ready.

 ```shell
 sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt-get install vim -y && sudo apt-get install python-dev -y && sudo apt-get install libevent-dev -y &&  sudo apt-get install python-virtualenv -y && apt-get install git -y